pds-data-dictionaries/ldd-dart/docs/source/user/user-guide.rst

 Organization of Classes and Attributes
 ##################################################

-The DART dictioanry has a single top-level class that must be used to access any of the DART metadata classes.
+The DART dictionary has a single top-level class that must be used to access any of the DART metadata classes.
 This class contains the mission phase identifier, a *<dart:Time>* class for overall timing information, and subclasses that are included as needed